-- •In the previous example there were two classes: 'Driver' and 'Person'. - •One way (safest) to compile the program would entail compiling each source code (dot-Java) file:
+- •In the previous example there were two classes: 'Driver' and 'Person'. - •One way (safest) to compile the program is to compile each source code (dot-Java) file:

 '''

-- javac Driver.java

-- javac Person.java
+- javac Driver.java- javac Person.java

 '''

-•However in this program a method of the Driver class contains a reference to an instance of class Person.
+•However in this program a method of the Driver class refers to an instance of class Person.